JohRome/webshop/README.md

 - Open this in IntelliJ
 - Go to Github and download our Webshop-client-project:
   ***https://github.com/JohRome/client-webshop***
-- Open tnis project in another IntelliJ window.
+- Open this project in another IntelliJ window.
 - Start the first project by pushing "run" in the main-class
 - Then start the second project by pushing "run" in that main-class
 - Then please follow the project instructions and enjoy our webshop!